HISTORY OF MACINTOSH: A 38 YEAR LOVE AFFAIR

-The now-famous Macintosh computer has just turned 36.
+The now-famous Macintosh computer turns 38.
 When Apple President Steve Jobs launched this computer at the Flint Center on De Anza College campus on January 24, 1984, to the theme from Chariots of Fire, he called it “insanely great!”

 The PC had been around for almost a decade, back to the Xerox PARC Alto machine, but they were too expensive and too difficult to use for the ordinary mortal.
-The more hobby-friendly Commodore PET, Atari, TRS-80 were within people’s budgets but were mostly used by hobbyists.
-Early adopters used CP/M machines from Compaq in the business world.
+The more hobby-friendly Commodore PET, Atari, and TRS-80 were within people’s budgets but were mostly used by hobbyists.
+Early adopters used CP/M operating system machines from Compaq in the business world.
 Even Apple II computers were around then.

 But Macintosh was something different.
 Steve Jobs didn’t call it “The Macintosh,” but just Macintosh, like James Cameron’s movie, referred to the big boat as Titanic as if it had a name.
 Mac was a truly personal computer, ideal for the home as well as professional and educational environments.
 It was remarkable in that it had:

 - Graphical User Interface (GUI) that even kids could figure out.
 I started each of my kids on Mac when they were 2 years old.

 - Mouse/menu-based operating system that did not require memorizing commands and typing classical geek on the keyboard.

 - Bit-mapped screen allowing drawing any shape or picture on the screen and not just characters.
 It had lots of different fonts!

 I worked with one in 1984 but got my first one in 1985, as part of the Apple Developer Program.
 I drove up to the Apple loading dock in Cupertino and picked up my “toaster” box.
 I’d already spent a few hours with one in the office — where only marketing execs or publications folks got to use them.
 I was the corporate IT Manager administrating three super-mini computers at the time, and Macintosh was a curiosity.